What can we help you with?

 How To Integrate WSChat with Dialogflow?

 WSChat is a simple and top-notch WordPress live chat plugin, tailored for the best customer support experience.
-This handy plugin allows you to easily integrate with Dialogflow for implementing AI and NLP based responses automatically for making your customers get your support even though you are not online to answer.
+This handy plugin allows you to easily integrate with Dialogflow for implementing AI and NLP-based responses automatically to make your customers get your support even though you are not online to answer.

 For more details about how to set up this, go through How to set up WSChat – ELEX WordPress Live Chat Plugin?.

-Go to WSChat -> Settings -> Chatbot AI
+Go to WSChat -> Settings -> Integrations -> Dialogflow

-Enable Dialogflow, enter the project ID and copy-paste the JSON file format Google service account private key file in the respected fields.
+Enable Dialogflow, enter the project ID, and copy-paste the JSON file format Google service account private key file in the respective fields.
 You can also choose an agent language here.

 Click on submit.